Kam-Willy/MarketingCampaignAnalysis/README.md

 ## 🔹 Overview

 This project implements a full-stack marketing campaign analytics pipeline in Python.
-The goal is to transform raw campaign datasets (impressions, clicks, conversions, costs, engagement metrics) into **actionable insights** that drive marketing decisions.
+The goal is to transform raw campaign datasets: impressions, clicks, conversions, costs, engagement metrics into **actionable insights** that drive marketing decisions.

 The pipeline supports: